Monday To Friday : 9.00 a.m - 6.00 p.m // Saturday : 9.00 a.m - 3.00 p.m

 Minoxidil can be effective for many users, especially if started early.
 It must be used consistently for best results.

-4. Is balding hair reversible?
+4. Is balding reversible?

 It depends on the cause and stage.
 Early intervention increases the likelihood of reversing or managing balding hair.

-5. Does wearing hats cause balding hair?
+5. Does wearing hats cause balding?

 No. Wearing hats does not cause hair loss.
 This is a common myth with no scientific backing.

-6. Can diet improve balding hair?
+6. Can diet improve balding?

 Yes.
 A diet rich in vitamins, minerals, and protein supports hair health and may help reduce hair loss.